 In Poland, several laws and regulations are in place to deter and address plastic pollution, aligning with broader EU initiatives to reduce environmental impact from plastics.
-In particular, on 14 April 14 2023 Poland has implemented the Single-Use Plastics Directive (SUP Directive) into its legal order.
+In particular, on April 14, 2023 Poland has implemented the Single-Use Plastics Directive (SUP Directive) into its legal order.
 As a result, a ban on specific single-use plastic items, such as cutlery, plates, straws and cotton bud sticks as well as obligation to respectively label single-use plastic products with information on the discarding methods and the harmful environmental impact and the use of plastic caps and lids attached to the containers during their intended use stage, have been imposed.

-Additionally, entrepreneurs are obliged to finance the cost of managing waste generated from those products, including the costs of educational campaigns, and charge the consumers of retail units, wholesale units or food service units and those packaging and offering products via vending equipment, with a fee for offering single-use plastic products.
-Polish regulations also mandate that producers and distributors must achieve specified recycling levels for plastic packaging.
-These regulations encourage the reduction of plastic use and promote recycling efforts as well as specify administrative fines on entities failing to comply with their obligations in the aforementioned regard even up to PLN 500,000.
-Additionally, Poland is preparing for the entry into force of the PPWR Regulation setting terms and conditions concerning plastic packaging and on 1 October 2025 a deposit system (Pol. system kaucyjny) will be launched, aiming to encourage consumers to return plastic items rather than disposing of them improperly.
+Additionally, the entrepreneurs are obliged to finance the cost of managing waste generated from those products, including the costs of educational campaigns, and charge the consumers of retail units, wholesale units or food service units and those packaging and offering products via vending equipment, with the fee for offering single-use plastic products.
+Polish regulations provide also for the producers and distributors obligation to meet recycling levels for plastic packaging.
+These regulations encourage the reduction of plastic use and promote recycling efforts as well as specify administrative fines imposed on entities failing to comply with their obligations in the aforementioned regard even up to PLN 500,000.
+Additionally, Poland is also preparing for the entry into force of the PPWR Regulation setting terms and conditions concerning plastic packaging and on October 1, 2025 a deposit system (system kaucyjny) will be launched, aiming to encourage consumers to return plastic items rather than disposing of them improperly.